aragon/protocol/docs/6-external-interface/1-aragon-court.md

 ## 6.1.
-AragonProtocol
+AragonCourt

 ### 6.1.1 Events

-No custom events are implemented by `AragonProtocol`.
+No custom events are implemented by `AragonCourt`.

 ### 6.1.2.
 Getters

-The following functions are state getters provided by `AragonProtocol`:
+The following functions are state getters provided by `AragonCourt`:

 #### 6.1.2.1.
 Dispute fees